-- Canterbury and Coastal Health and Wellbeing Board prioritise local 'asset mapping' and link the results of this to the pathways for both common and severe mental illness. - Use the progress made with 'the Sherwood Pilot' to understand patterns of service use thereby improving access to psychological therapies and other wellbeing programmes. - Map the local assets for wellbeing and publicise to the local population. - Run targeted well -being campaigns using Kent Six Ways to Wellbeing (Wheel of Wellbeing).
+Thanet Health and Wellbeing Board prioritise local 'asset mapping' and link the results of this to the pathways for both common and severe mental illness.

+- Use the progress made with 'connected communities' to understand patterns of service use thereby improving access to psychological therapies and other wellbeing programmes. - Map the local assets for wellbeing and publicise to the local population. - Run targeted wellbeing campaigns using Kent Six Ways to Wellbeing (Wheel of Wellbeing).